MiriamCabadajova/PV239-iOS/README.md

 Repository for assignments in course PV239 at FI MUNI with focus on iOS mobile application development.

 ## First Assignment
 Create a mobile application with a button supplied with label showing the number of times the button was clicked.

+## Second Assignment
+Create a mobile application with components such as UITabBarController, UINavigationController, UISlider, UITableView putting emphasis on UI and Auto Layout.